 For example, introduce a fire drill and all your expectations for it.
 Talk about why a fire drill is important and what needs to happen.
 Practice lining up and walking out to your muster point with your class before the schoolwide scheduled one.
 This works perfectly right up against a recess break so your students can stay outside and play.
 When they come back in, play a quick game to review all the steps.
 Repeat this process with lockdowns, tornado drills or any other emergency drills your students do.

 Turn the safety rules out to the world with recreational activities (like swimming or biking), online activities (cyberbullying and protecting your identity online) or injury prevention (like falls or sharps objects).
-We’ve already written all these lessons for you in our Safety and Responsibility lessons which are available in our TpT Store.

 Use Wellness to Help Student Become Life-Long Learners